iyotee/DigitecDailyOfferBot2Telegram/README.md

 ## About The Project

-A simple python script to crawl the Switzerland companies both websites Digitec and Galaxus AG products list
+A simple python script to crawl the Digitec AG daily offer product and return the result to a Telegram user

 ![Screen Shot](images/screenshot.png)